Eurovision Song Contest 1979

 The 24th Eurovision Song Contest was held outside the geographical area of

 Europe for the first time.
-Jerusalem played the proud host of the annual European event
+Jerusalem played the proud host of the annual event in 1979.

 The German entry, performed by band Dschinghis Khan also went on to become a hit in several European countries, despite being heavily criticised in Germany itself.
-Germany's neighbour Austria had a hard time though and came last.
-The entry, written by Peter Wolf and avantgarde artist André Heller about Jerusalem didn't prove to be popular with the national juries.
-The Swiss contestants Peter, Sue & Marc had difficulties getting into the country and had to explain to customs exactly why they needed so many watering cans, hoses, bin bags and bottle openers which were needed for their refreshing performance on the Jerusalem stage.
+The Swiss contestants Peter, Sue & Marc had difficulties getting into the country and had to explain to customs exactly why they needed so many watering cans, hoses, bin bags and bottle openers which were needed for their unique performance on the Jerusalem stage.

 The Belgian singer Micha Marah was very unhappy with her song Hey Nana as this was selected against her will in the Belgian pre-selection.
-She refused to record the song and it remains one of the few songs in Eurovision Song Contest that don't have a studio-version.
-Monaco decided to withdraw from the contest after their singer Laurent Vaguener only reached the 16th place and the principality would only return again 25 years later, in 2004.
+She refused to record the song and it remains one of the few songs in Eurovision Song Contest that does not have a studio-version.
+Monaco decided to withdraw from the contest after their singer Laurent Vaguener only reached 16th place.
+The principality would only return again 25 years later, in 2004.

 Israel won for the second time in a row with the song Hallelujah which became a Europe-wide hit.
 Spain was the last country to cast its votes.
 At that moment Spain was in the lead with 1 point ahead of Israel, but the Spanish 10 points gave Israel its second victory.